mattslight/abookforlife/abookforlife.md

 ## 3. The Cost of Living (874)

-This is the shortest chapter in the book – do not be fooled, it is one of the most important concepts – hence these simple ideas being given a chapter and not a sub-heading of their own.
+<span class="dropcap">T</span>his is the shortest chapter in the book – do not be fooled, it is one of the most important concepts – hence these simple ideas being given a chapter and not a sub-heading of their own.
 When we understand these ideas they guide us in so much that we do – we keep these thoughts with us daily.

 ### Everything is Free